 Whisper Valley in Manor, for example, is one of the larger residential developments happening in the area and is still moving forward.
-According to the Austin Business Journal, the project will comprise roughly 5,000 homes, 2,500 apartments and an assortment of stores, offices and schools.
+According to the Austin Business Journal, the project will comprise roughly 5,000 homes, 2,500 apartments, and an assortment of stores, offices, and schools.

 Easton Park in Southeast Austin is also continuing to move forward and is building and selling homes at a rapid pace.
 Current estimates indicate roughly 500 homes will be built and sold in the community this year, with another 500 expected to be built next year.

 According to the City of Austin, there have been roughly 24 million residential construction-related permits issued in 2020 so far.
 This is more than any previous year except 2019, which had slightly over 28 million permits issued.
-The fact that there are still a few months left in 2020 combined with residential developers having to contend with a pandemic, temporary construction shutdown and new social distancing and worksite safety requirements, it’s impressive to see these numbers so close together.
+The fact that there are still a few months left in 2020 combined with residential developers having to contend with a pandemic, temporary construction shutdown, and new social distancing and worksite safety requirements, it’s impressive to see these numbers so close together.

-The one caveat, however, is that 14.8 million of the 24 million is made up of permits for multi-family projects that will house five or more families, which have historically been more impacted by tough economies than single-family permit numbers.
+The one caveat, however, is that 14.8 million of the 24 million are made up of permits for multifamily projects that will house five or more families, which have historically been more impacted by tough economies than single-family permit numbers.
 It will be important to watch the volume of those permits moving into 2021 to see how much of an impact COVID-19 has had on those projects.

 Overall though, residential construction appears to still be moving forward at a steady pace and should be able to alleviate some of the reduced inventory the market is seeing today.